 Add the tomato and fry the ingredients in the wok for 30 seconds.
 Finally add the ground oregano and French fries, tossing everything together for another 10 seconds in order to integrate all the ingredients.

 Serve immediately with white rice and decorate with a few cilantro leaves.
-Sit back and enjoy the flavor of timeless classic of Peruvian cuisine!
+Sit back and enjoy the timeless classic flavor of Peruvian cuisine!!

 Adapted from: https://www.eatperu.com/lomo-saltado-recipe/